Paperback-iOS/website/contributing.md

 ```html
 <el-tag type="warning">Not the Windows Store app!</el-tag>
 ```

+**Download link**
+The following component creates a link allowing to download the last public build.
 ```html
 <Download text="from here"/>
 ```

+**"Not up to date" warning**
+You've made a major modification to the English version of the site and you want to show that a translation is not up to date?
+You can mark a page as "not up to date" by adding the following code at the top of the concerned page.
 ```html
 <notuptodate/>
 ```
+It will create a translated warning saying:
+> Major changes have been made in the English version of this page.
+We suggest you use the English revision until this page is up to date.

 ### Potential issues
 **Note that `tabs` currently needs to begin by a `h3` and finish by an `ol` components.**
 Otherwise there will be padding issues.
 See [PR #20](https://github.com/Paperback-iOS/website/pull/20)